 If you are in a yoga teacher training that you plan on completing, then you are welcome to take the Therapeutic Yoga training, as it will enhance the skills you are learning in the basic training.
-We do ask that you complete your basic training before you start teaching group classes in Therapeutic Yoga.
-However, you will be able to provide private sessions in Therapeutic Yoga once you complete our training.
 Our training provides a lot of information on how to work with different populations, including seniors, pregnant women, and those living with or recovering from illness or injury.
 As a yoga teacher it is helpful to have the knowledge we offer in this training so that you can modify postures to enhance the benefits for these populations.

 I am a licensed psychologist, can I take the training?